braze-inc/braze-docs/_includes/metrics.md

 {% if include.metric == "AMP Clicks" %}
-*AMP Clicks* is the total number of clicks in your AMP HTML email, cumulative of the HTML, plaintext, and AMP HTML versions of the email.
+<i>AMP Clicks</i> is the total number of clicks in your AMP HTML email, cumulative of the HTML, plaintext, and <span style="white-space: nowrap">AMP HTML</span> versions of the email.
 {% endif %}

 {% if include.metric == "Audience" %}